nanoporetech/megalodon/docs/common_arguments.rst

       - These mappings contain reference sequence at all positions except for per-read called variants.
 The base quality scores encode the likelihood for that reference anchored variant for use in the ``whathap`` phasing algorithm.
     - ``mod_mappings`` provide reference-anchored per-read modified base calls.

-      - These mappings contain the mapped reference sequence annotated with modified base calls at all instances of ``--mod-motif``s.
+      - As of version 2.2, the default output uses the ``Mm`` and ``Ml`` hts-specs tags (see above) with all modified bases in one output file.
+      - Specify the ``--mod-map-emulate-bisulfite`` option to output one BAM per modified base with modified bases converted using ``--mod-map-base-conv``

         - This file is useful for visualizing per-read modified base calls (e.g. IGV bisulfite mode for CpG calls).
         - This file may also allow a port to standard bisulfite pipelines that are capable of processing long-reads.
-      - hts-spec modified base output coming soon.
-  - Default output is basecalls only.
+  - Default output is ``basecalls`` only.
 - ``--output-directory``

   - Specify the directory to output results.